 - Click the Stop button

-Using Photoshop Action to Batch Resize Images
+Using Photoshop Actions or Scripts to Batch Resize Images

 Once you have your file scripts image processor set up to automate batch adjustments to images, you’re ready to start resizing things more often.